-You must have the money in your HSA before the funds are available to pay for Eligible Expenses.
+You must have the money in your HSA before the funds are available or qualify for the HSA Advance to pay for Eligible Expenses.
 In addition, there is no "use it or lose it" rule with an HSA.
 Your funds remain in your account, until you choose to withdraw them.
 You may enhance account growth through investment earnings such as mutual funds, money markets or other investment type products.
+See "HSA Advance" below for information regarding the HSA advance feature.